 The lawsuit was brought under Indian criminal and civil statutes.
 The lawsuit accuses Penguin and Dr. Doniger of "hurting the religious feelings of millions of Hindus."
-Dr. Doniger posted a response on the PEN Dehli Facebook page in which she criticizes India's laws against free speech.
+Dr. Doniger posted a response on the PEN Dehli Facebook page in which she thanks her supporters and criticizes India's laws against free speech.

 So what is in Dr. Doniger's book that has this group so angry?
 Her focus in Hindu history is the stories of women, the poor and animals, rather than the wealthy, educated males.
 Fundamentalists say she dwells too much on the lurid romantic escapades of the gods and goddesses in the Hindu pantheon.
 In this interview she talks about why she wrote the book, her love for India and Hinduism and how it has affected her spirituality (she is Jewish).
 Take a look:

 Posted on February 13, 2014